Certified Financial Planner™ Certification Exam Preparation

 Successful completion of this course will fulfill the educational requirements to sit for the CFP® Certification exam.

-This course is a prerequisite to success for those who want to differentiate themselves in the financial industry, such as:
+This course is a prerequisite to success for those who want to differentiate themselves in the financial services industry, such as:

 Certified Financial Planner Board of Standards, Inc. owns the trademarks CFP®, CERTIFIED FINANCIAL PLANNER™ and CFP® (with flame logo) certification marks in the U.S., which it awards to individual who successfully complete CFP Board's initial and ongoing certification requirements.